joeatodd/HiDEM/README.md

 1.000000000000000000e+02	0.000000000000000000e+00	9.248503686919999609e+02	9.248503686919999609e+02	9.248503686919999609e+02	4.768270480512356758e+07
 ```

+The first line specifies the number of records in the file.

 See more information in section 'Geometry File'

 Note: To avoid spurious single particles appearing at the edge of the domain, interpolation of